braidn/Knowledge-Repo/BackboneJs_views.md

 * jQuery events are a good place to start
 * Elements can be anything (button, div, etc)
 * Methods are defined in the current view.

+###CollectionsViews

+* Will extend from the all ready defined view (instead of backbone)
+* Offten times have the word list in them (PlayerListView)
+	* This is a formality designed from building desktop applications